dapetcu21/neopixels-staff/README.md

 2. Brightness: Select between a default of 30% or a custom value.
 3. Animation intensity (jitter): Select from a default of 40% or a custom value.
 4. Animation accent color: Select from: main color, hue wheel or white.

+Quickly pressing once, then long pressing will start a 5 minute timer at the end of which, the staff will power off.

+Quickly pressing twice, then long pressing will start a 1 minute timer.

+Quickly pressing 2 times will bring up a battery meter.

 ## Demo: